alishafazal/quiz-game-project-2/README.md

 ![Quiz section](assets/images/quiz-section.png)

 This provides further interactivity for the user as they can see if they got the question correct instantly, or if they got it wrong and what the correct answer is, providing a learning experience.
-All answers buttons become disabled after the user has selected and answer and the next button appears as shown above, which allows the user to move onto the next question.
+All answer buttons become disabled after the user has selected and answer and the next button appears as shown above, which allows the user to move onto the next question.

 #### End of Quiz Section
 Once the user has made it to the end of the quiz, the user is then presented with a finish button, which links to the score page to reveal the overall score the user has accumulated.
 As with all other buttons and links within the site, when the user hovers over the finish link, the background colour will change to a lighter shade of beige to signal to the user that they can press this button.
 I have chosen to structure this section in this way as its an easy to follow layout with lots of chances for the user to interact with the quiz, creating better user experience.